Würm glaciation

-The Würm glaciation or Würm stage (Würm-Kaltzeit or Würm-Glazial, colloquially often also Würmeiszeit or Würmzeit; cf. ice age), commonly referred as the Würm (often spelled "Wurm"), was the last glacial period in the Alpine region.
+The Würm glaciation, or Würm stage (Würm-Kaltzeit or Würm-Glazial, also Würmeiszeit or Würmzeit; cf. ice age), commonly referred as the Würm (often spelled Wurm), was the last glacial period in the Alpine region.
 It is the youngest of the major glaciations of the region that extended beyond the Alps themselves.
 Like most of the other ice ages of the Pleistocene epoch, it is named after a river, in this case the Würm in Bavaria, a tributary of the Amper.

 The Würm ice age can be dated to about 115,000 to 11,700 years ago.
 Sources differ about the dates, depending on whether the long transition phases between the glacials and interglacials (warmer periods) are allocated to one or other of those periods.
 The average annual temperatures during the Würm ice age in the Alpine Foreland were below −3 °C (today +7 °C).
 That has been determined from changes in the vegetation (pollen analysis), as well as differences in the facies.

 Corresponding glaciations worldwide

 The Würm glaciation (in the north: the Weichselian) in comparison with the Riss (in the north:the Saale).
-The glacial advances were interrupted by warmer periods during which ancient European man, the Neanderthals, as successors of homo heidelbergensis, spread out from the mountain zones and over the permafrost boundary to the north and northeast.
+The glacial advances were interrupted by warmer periods during which ancient European man, the Neanderthals, as successors of Homo heidelbergensis, spread out from the mountain zones and over the permafrost boundary to the north and northeast.
 From about 40,000 BC modern Cro-Magnon man settled these regions.